randomstring/WeasleyClock/README.md

 -   Raspberry Pi servo hat: <https://www.adafruit.com/product/2327>
     -   requires soldering
 -   Servo power, one of:
-    -   5V 2A should be enough if motors aren't overloaded simutaneously <https://www.adafruit.com/product/276>
+    -   5V 2A should be enough if motors aren't overloaded simultaneously <https://www.adafruit.com/product/276>
-    -   5V 4A to hedge bets, or if you run more servso <https://www.adafruit.com/product/1466>
+    -   5V 4A to hedge bets, or if you run more servos <https://www.adafruit.com/product/1466>

 ## Shopping list from Servo City<a id="sec-2-3" name="sec-2-3"></a>